nonatofabio/ReAgent/README.md

 # Or install with pip
 pip install -e .

-# Set up AWS credentials for Bedrock (if using AWS models)
+# Set up AWS credentials for Bedrock (required for LLM analysis)
 aws configure
 ```